Juliaeh17/phys440-project/README.md

 # phys440-project
 Introduction to data analysis and machine learning.
-The aim of this study is to evaluate the interpretability of a CNN that detects pneumonia from chest Xrays.
+The aim of this study is to evaluate the interpretability of a CNN that detects pneumonia from chest X-rays.
 We will utilize a dataset consisting of 5,232 labeled chest X-rays images of pediatric patients, ages 1 to 5, acquired at the Guangzhou Women and Children’s Medical Center.
 Prior work using this dataset to train CNNs to classify pneumonia have failed to address unaccounted for artifacts in